chaspy/chaspy.me/content/about.md

 ---

-Engineering Manager, Site Reliability at [Recruit Co., Ltd.](https://www.recruit.co.jp/) (Oct, 2021~), formaerly [Quipper](http://www.quipper.com) (Jul,2018〜).
+Senior Engineering Manager / Director at [Recruit Co., Ltd.](https://www.recruit.co.jp/) (Oct, 2021~), formaerly [Quipper](http://www.quipper.com) (Jul,2018〜).

 I have six years of experience as a software engineer.
 Of that, I have two years of experience as a Site Reliability Engineer.
+Most recently, I has managed a 100-person development organization as the head of the development department.

 I'm good at implementing the necessary technologies and processes for organizations.
 I recently introduced a central theme, SLI/SLO, to both Japanese and global products and promoted it to a situation where developers can handle it themselves.